Zheren1999/Zheren1999/Projects.md

 This study investigates the statistics of the buckling load of a beam with a random initial imperfection profile that rests on a nonlinear elastic foundation using the numerical method.

 **Method:**

-The finite–difference scheme converts the governing differential equation into a system of nonlinear algebraic equations, which I solved utilizing the Newton–Raphson technique.
-The beam is discretized into 10,000 elements, sufficient for capturing the spatial correlation of the initial imperfection profile and estimating the displacement profile’s second and fourth-order spatial derivatives.
-Using 1000 Monte Carlo simulations, I calculated the mean and standard deviation of the buckling load for various beam lengths.
+- Implemented computer code in Python to model the imperfect beam using the numerical technique (Newton–Raphson technique).
+- Conducted mathematical analysis through numerical simulations.
+- Employed the probabilistic analysis to estimate the stochastic values (mean value and standard deviation) of the buckling load.

 **Results:**
 The findings of the study are presented in this [paper](https://asmedigitalcollection.asme.org/appliedmechanics/article/90/1/011003/1146780/Stochastic-Buckling-of-Geometrically-Imperfect).